Fashion of Madonna: Photo exhibitions

-Many of Madonna's photoshoots have been displayed in arts festivals, pop-up exhibitions, galleries and other multimedia exhibitions.
-Schreibers' Madonna nude photos were part of the 2009 Brighton Fringe festival.
+Many of Madonna's photoshoots have been displayed in arts festivals, pop-up exhibitions, galleries and other multimedia exhibitions around the world.
+In early 1990s, media scholar David Tetzlaff noted how many of her photos were labeled as "art".
+Madonna's image has been displayed at the National Portrait Gallery, United States by photographs taken by Francesco Scavullo, Kate Simon and Jeri Heiden, and is represented in the National Portrait Gallery, London by five photographs—two by Eric Watson and Testino each and one by Dafydd Jones.

+Some examples in the 21st century include Schreibers' Madonna nude photos as part of the 2009 Brighton Fringe festival.
 They also went on display at the Australian Color Factory in 2016 under the title The Madonna Nudes II, as well as the 2022 Isetan exhibition Star Portrait: Young Marilyn and Madonna.
 Richard Corman installed Madonna – A Transformational Exhibition in 2013, which was a multimedia tour of Madonna's photographs taken by himself and displayed at W Hotels across the world.

 In 2016, a Spanish exhibition named Madonna.
 El nacimiento de un mito was on display featuring her photos taken by Deborah Feingol, Peter Cunningham and George DuBose.
-The 50-photo exhibition was presented at La Térmica, and it included two videos from two artists, an artwork by Silvia Prada, and an installation where the audience "can be Madonna".
+The 50-photo exhibition was presented at cultural center La Térmica, and it included two videos from two artists, an artwork by Silvia Prada, and an installation where the audience "can be Madonna".
 In 2022, Japanese photographer Kenji Wakasugi exhibited Madonna - 1985 par Kenji Wakasugi at Galerie de l'Instant in France.
-In September 2023, according to Billboard, her photographs from Vanity Fairs inaugural European "Icon" project will be on display at the National Museum of the Royal Palace, Italy.

-Madonna's image has been displayed at the National Portrait Gallery, United States by photographs taken by Francesco Scavullo, Kate Simon and Jeri Heiden, and is represented in the National Portrait Gallery, London by five photographs—two by Eric Watson and Testino each and one by Dafydd Jones.
-Various of her pictures went on auction, with some attaining figures in the five to nearly six figures, including works by Bettina Rheims, Lee Friedlander, and Helmut Newton.
+In September 2023, Italian photographic duo, Luigi & Iango exhibited "Unveiled" at the Royal Palace of Milan, having many photos of celebrities and with an entire room dedicated to Madonna.